Z0eDu/3400-group6/lab4/README.md

 #### Transmit Code

 Two nested for loops are used to send our updated robot position.
 In this example, we iterate through the entire 4 x 5 maze and have the robot visit each grid.
-The message containing the location and state is packed so it can be sent int a single payload.
-Since the five most-significant bits contain the location, it is left-shifted three bits and then OR-ed with the state (```new_data =  i << 3 | state```, where i is the location).
+The message containing the location and state is packed so it can be sent in a single payload.
+Since the five most-significant bits contain the location, it is left-shifted three bits and then OR-ed with the state (```new_data =  i << 3 | state```, where ```i``` is the location).

 ```cpp
     unsigned char new_data;